mike-ward/mike-ward.github.io/vscoloroutput.md

 ![screen shot of VSColorOutput colors dialog](/cdn/images/vscoloroutput/vscoloroutputcolors.png)

-These are the VSColorOutput classifications.
-They are:

--   Build Text
--   Build Header
--   Log Information
--   Log Warning
--   Log Error
--   Log Custom1
--   Log Custom2
--   Log Custom3
--   Log Custom4
--   Find File Name
--   Find Search Term

-The names reflect their intended use but are entirely arbitrary in actual use.
+The names reflect their intended use but are arbitrary in actual use.

 Build Text is the default classification for any line that does not match the other patterns.
 Its default color is "Gray".
 I've found this